WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers: Related and Future Work

-Past generative approaches include using synthetic text-to-speech (TTS) systems to generate out-of-distribution audio~\cite{gen_3} and generative adversarial networks to synthesize Mel spectrograms~\cite{gen_2}.
-Zheng et al.~\cite{gen_3} rely on a closed-source paid TTS system, so model details are unavailable.
-Bataev et al.~\cite{gen_2} uses 130M parameters for spectrogram generation and audio synthesis.
+Past generative approaches include using synthetic text-to-speech (TTS) systems to generate out-of-distribution audio~\cite{gen_3} and generative adversarial networks to synthesize Mel spectrograms~\cite{gen_2}. \citet{gen_3} rely on a closed-source paid TTS system, so model details are unavailable. \citet{gen_2} uses 130M parameters for spectrogram generation and audio synthesis.
 Our FastSpeech2~\cite{model_13} implementation has 46M parameters and SpeechT5~\cite{model_14} has 144M, both using the HiFi-GAN vocoder.
 Our TLE approach uses 91M parameters for Whisper-medium and 104M for Whisper-large, similar in size to these TTS systems but much faster to train.
 FastSpeech2 trains on batches of 48 sentences for 160K steps, while SpeechT5 jointly pretrains on text and audio with 12K-token batches before TTS fine-tuning.
 Both TTS papers above also do not include the additional training required for HiFi-GAN.
-In contrast, our TLE trains for only 100K steps on batches of 4 sentences.
+In contrast, our TLE trains for only 100K steps on batches of four sentences.
+A future research direction could be to characterize the Pareto curve of efficiency versus effectiveness for domain adaptation methods.

 Using separate language models in ASR dates back to hidden Markov models and remains widely used.
-In end-to-end ASR, shallow fusion~\cite{external_lm_5} combines model output scores with an external LM during inference.
-Meng et al.~\cite{internal_lm_2} approximates internal LM scores in end-to-end ASR for better external LM integration; Li et al.~\cite{external_lm_2} use reranking or deep fusion with LLaMA to handle out-of-domain vocabulary.
-On the other hand, architecture-based approaches introduce new models to jointly learn from audio and text.
-Deng et al.~\cite{internal_lm_1} modifies Wav2vec2~\cite{model_3} and use a large language model-based decoder to reduce reliance on acoustic representations.
-Hybrid Autoregressive Transducer~\cite{transducer_2} proposes a modular model with an internal LM trainable on text only.
+In end-to-end ASR, shallow fusion~\cite{external_lm_5} combines model output scores with an external LM during inference. \citet{internal_lm_2} approximates internal LM scores in end-to-end ASR for better external LM integration; \citet{external_lm_2} use reranking or deep fusion with LLaMA to handle out-of-domain vocabulary.
+Recent speech LLM approaches directly integrate an LLM with a speech encoder~\cite{model_16}, which allows text-only domain adaptation~\cite{external_lm_6}.
+Unfortunately, the multibillion-scale nature of speech LLMs hinders our large-scale deployment to millions of end users and hence motivates the need for the present WhisTLE work.

+On the other hand, architecture-based approaches introduce new models to jointly learn from audio and text. \citet{internal_lm_1} also modify Wav2vec2~\cite{model_3} and use an LLM-based decoder to reduce reliance on acoustic representations.
+Hybrid Autoregressive Transducer~\cite{transducer_2} proposes a modular model with an internal LM trainable on text only. \citet{embedding_1} add an adaptation branch embedding acoustic and linguistic features in the same space, enabling unpaired text training.
+In the future, we plan to generalize our approach beyond speech recognition to any encoder--decoder task.